BookStackApp/BookStack/dev/docs/javascript-public-events.md

 #### Event Data

 - `markdownIt` - A references to the [MarkdownIt](https://markdown-it.github.io/markdown-it/#MarkdownIt) instance used to render markdown to HTML (Just for the preview).
-- `displayEl` - The DOM Element that wraps the HTML preview display.
+- `displayEl` - The IFrame Element that wraps the HTML preview display.
 - `cmEditorView` - The CodeMirror [EditorView](https://codemirror.net/docs/ref/#view.EditorView) instance used for the markdown input editor.

 ##### Example